IPNEWPAY/doc-acq/docs/self-hosted/-- copy.md

 # --

-In case you're experiencing problems with using ShellHub Self-Hosted, you can troubleshoot and trace possible errors by using the methods given below.
+In case you're experiencing problems with using Newpay Docs Self-Hosted, you can troubleshoot and trace possible errors by using the methods given below.

 :::tip

-ShellHub is made of several docker containers, each one being a potential cause for failure.
+Newpay Docs is made of several docker containers, each one being a potential cause for failure.
-Having an even basic overview of ShellHub's technical architecture can help you understand what is going on.
+Having an even basic overview of Newpay Docs's technical architecture can help you understand what is going on.
 You can refer to the technical architecture for that.
 :::